blackhatflow/blog/cloaking.md

+blackflow

 # Guide to cloaking

 *Blackflow take care of the cloaking and integration, but in some case you need to choose the cloaking method yourself, as it depends on your angle.
-Just ask us for help if you have doubt.*
+Just ask us if you have doubt.*

 ## How to choose a cloaking method

-#### Blackflow currently have 5 options **for the safe page**
+#### Blackflow currently have 5 options for the safe page

 - **redirect**: redirect to any page like amazon, ebay etc..